 At Which Stage of Impairment Is It Legal to Drive?

 Driving under the influence of alcohol, drugs, or any condition that reduces a person’s ability to operate a vehicle safely is a serious public‑health issue.
-While laws differ from country to country and even between states or provinces, the core principle remains the same: a driver must not be impaired to a degree that endangers themselves or others.
+Practically speaking, while laws differ from country to country and even between states or provinces, the core principle remains the same: a driver must not be impaired to a degree that endangers themselves or others.
 Understanding the exact stage of impairment that is considered legal—or illegal—requires a look at blood‑alcohol concentration (BAC) limits, drug testing standards, medical conditions, and the way law enforcement evaluates impairment on the road.

 Introduction: Why Defining “Legal Impairment” Matters